Bladder infection or vaginal infection?

 If the cause is dryness, irritation, or hormonal changes, regenerating care like CANNEFF® vaginal suppositories with CBD and hyaluronic acid can soothe the mucous membrane and stabilize the natural environment – as a complement to causal therapy.

-How can both diseases be prevented?
+How can both illnesses be prevented?

 Effective prevention targets both the urinary tract and the sensitive vaginal environment.
 Bladder infections are best prevented by drinking enough fluids, emptying the bladder after intercourse, and avoiding chilling.
 Breathable cotton underwear and wiping in the correct direction – from front to back – also reduce the risk of intestinal bacteria entering the urethra.